kkebo/zyphy/README.md

 ### macOS

+You need:

+- Xcode 15 or later
+- jemalloc (for benchmarking)
+  - `brew install jemalloc`

-Install Xcode 15 or later, and run the following command to build the source code.
+And then, run the following command to build the source code.

 ```shell
 swift build